w796933/firewall-api/ipset/README.md

 The firewall API should not service requests until init is complete.

-**Cleanup**
+**Clean**

-Run blacklist cleanup periodically after project start to remove records and addresses from blacklist ipsets based on record age and timeout.
+Run blacklist clean periodically after project start to remove records and addresses from blacklist ipsets based on record age and timeout.

-After removing expired records, cleanup checks the accumulated severity of events in blacklisted address' remaining records, and if the total severity is lower than the ban threshold, removes the address from the blacklist ipset.
+After removing expired records, clean checks the accumulated severity of events in blacklisted address' remaining records, and if the total severity is lower than the ban threshold, removes the address from the blacklist ipset.

-Cleanup doesn't remove records or addresses for permanently banned addresses.
+Clean doesn't remove records or addresses for permanently banned addresses.

 **Permanent bans**